Murder of Lynette Dawson: Trial

 Chris Dawson applied to have the case stayed on the basis that there had been an "inordinate delay" in prosecuting him, and that there was a risk that members of the jury could have prejudged his guilt due to widespread publicity about the case.
 A temporary stay was granted "to allow publicity to fade from jurors' minds", but his application for a permanent stay was denied in both the NSW Supreme Court and the Court of Criminal Appeal.
 In April 2022, he was denied special leave by Justice Stephen Gageler to appeal to the High Court of Australia.

 In May 2022, Justice Robert Beech-Jones granted Dawson's application for a judge-alone trial after he argued the "extensive pre-trial publicity meant a jury was unsuitable in his case."
 The trial before Justice Ian Harrison began on 9 May and ran for 10 weeks, concluding on 11 July.
 The prosecution presented a circumstantial case, alleging Dawson's motive for murder was his desire for an "unfettered relationship" with Curtis.
 The defence acknowledge Dawson may have "failed" his wife but that she "left and abandoned" the family of her own accord, and suggested she may have created a new life.
 The defence relied on a number of witnesses who claimed to have seen Lynette since her disappearance.
 Chris Dawson chose not to give evidence.

 On 30 August 2022, Justice Harrison took five hours to deliver his reasons for finding Dawson guilty.
 He found Dawson had lied on a number of occasions, including about his relationship with Curtis, about his desire to resume a relationship with his wife, and about receiving phone calls from Lynette after she disappeared.
 Harrison rejected the alleged sightings of Lynette as "wholly unreliable", and found there was a "most compelling body of evidence" to reject the hypothesis that Lynette Dawson abandoned her family.
 He was satisfied beyond reasonable doubt that Lynette Dawson died "as a result of a conscious and voluntary act" by Chris Dawson.

-On December 2, 2022, Dawson was sentenced to 24 years in jail, with a non-parole period of 18 years, for the murder of Lynette.
+On 2 December 2022, Dawson was sentenced to 24 years in jail, with a non-parole period of 18 years, for the murder of Lynette.
+A subsequent appeal was dismissed.

 Media

 A 16-part Australian crime podcast series, The Teacher's Pet, by Walkley Award-winning journalist Hedley Thomas of The Australian, was broadcast in 2018 with a large amount of evidence that was not collected by any of the police investigations.
-The series has close to 30 million downloads and created a large amount of public interest in the case, but was made unavailable in Australia in consideration of the ongoing legal proceedings.
+The series has close to 30 million downloads and created a large amount of public interest in the case.
+It was made unavailable in Australia during legal proceedings.
+In October 2023, the book version of The Teacher's Pet was released on 10 October.